XColorful/CBR-Killicon-compat/README.md

 # CBR Killicon compat

 This mod provides compatibility between [GD656Killicon](https://www.curseforge.com/minecraft/mc-mods/gd656killicon) and [Custom BattleRoyale](https://github.com/XColorful/BattleRoyale).

-This project is currently in the **early stages of development**.
-It is only compatible with `gd656killicon-1.0.9.002-1.20.1-forge.jar`.

 `This mod needs to be installed on the server.`